Skip to main contentSkip to data table

 Flight-to-Quality Detection

-Detects capital rotation from risky to safe-haven stablecoins — a pattern typically seen during market stress when holders move funds from algorithmic or less-established coins into fully-backed centralized stablecoins.
+Detects capital rotation from lower-scored to higher-scored tracked mint/burn stablecoins — a pattern typically seen during market stress when holders move funds out of weaker assets and into stronger safety-score cohorts.

 • Dual threshold— active when risky coins have >$100M net outflows AND safe coins have >$100M net inflows simultaneously over 24h